VoltCruelerz/Greed/README.md

 - **Easy Viewing**: Easily view the metadata, readme, and source files for any mod you download.
 - **Simple Load Order Control**: Drag-and-drop elements in the order of your choice.
 - **Conflict Detection**: You are warned if you try to enable mods with a known conflict between them.
-- **[TODO] Dependency Management**: You will be warned if you attempt to enable a mod without its dependencies active.
+- **Dependency Management**: You are be warned if you attempt to enable a mod without its dependencies active.
 - **[TODO] Automated Installation**: You will be able to download from a curated list.

 ## Greedy Mod Development